haileypate/resource-data-concept-model/readme.md

 working through some options for describing local community resources in a flexible way.

-first goal is to start describing the entities, attributes, and relationships in a JSON schema.
+first goal is to start describing the entities, attributes, and relationships in an outline that could be translated into a JSON schema.

 google worksheet for organizing is [here](https://docs.google.com/spreadsheets/d/1K_XIwxAyY9HZxx46W7dsoG--C7C-jf3X58K1ut7P2uo/edit#gid=0).

+and an outline for organizing the documentation about the model is started [here](http://haileypate.github.io/resource-data-concept-model).

-JSON schema reference can be found at http://json-schema.org/.
+JSON schema reference can be found at http://json-schema.org/. lots of common types and good work already done at http://schema.org

 ## Why I'm doing this...
 - A more flexible model is needed to help people organize their resource data